cjhnbls/pipelinedb-doc-cn/activation-deactivation.rst

 --------------------

-:code:`ACTIVATE` and :code:`DEACTIVATE` both return the number of :code:`CONTINUOUS VIEW` s that were affected by the command.
+:code:`ACTIVATE` and :code:`DEACTIVATE` both return the number of continuous views that were affected by the command.

 Examples
 -----------

-Let's take a look at a few examples of what it would look like to :code:`ACTIVATE` and :code:`DEACTIVATE` :code:`CONTINUOUS VIEW` s from an interactive :code:`psql` session.
-Assume that we've already created the following :code:`CONTINUOUS VIEW` s:
+Let's take a look at a few examples of what it would look like to :code:`ACTIVATE` and :code:`DEACTIVATE` continuous views from an interactive :code:`psql` session.
+Assume that we've already created the following continuous views:

 - :code:`view0`
 - :code:`view1`